ChangingtheSpectrum/docs/docs/platform/block-storage/how-to-use-block-storage-with-your-linode/index.md

 -  Linode's backup services do not cover Block Storage Volumes.
 You must execute [your own backups](/docs/security/backups/backing-up-your-data/) for this data.

 -  Your Linode must be running in Paravirtualization mode.
 Block storage currently does not support Full-virtualization.

+-  Due to slower read/write speeds, Block Storage Volumes are not a good fit for highly active databases.
+Read more about Block Storage Volume benefits and limitations [here](https://www.linode.com/docs/platform/block-storage/block-storage-use-cases/#benefits-and-limitations).
 {{< /caution >}}

 ## How to Add a Block Storage Volume to a Linode